shwina/still-magic/_en/verify.md

     diff = total - expected
     print('{:2d} {:22.21f} {:22.21f}'.format(i, total, total-expected))
 ```
+{: title="verify/fp_table.py"}

--   Loop runs over the integers from 1 to 9 inclusive
+This program loop runs over the integers from 1 to 9 inclusive
-    -   Put the numbers 0.9, 0.09, 0.009, and so on in `vals`
+and puts the numbers 0.9, 0.09, 0.009, and so on in `vals`.
-    -   Sum should be 0.9, 0.99, 0.999, and so on, but is it?
+The sums should be 0.9, 0.99, 0.999, and so on, but are they?
+To find out,
--   Calculate the same value a different way, by subtracting .1 from 1, then subtracting .01 from 1, and so on
+we can calculate the same values by subtracting .1 from 1,
+then subtracting .01 from 1, and so on.
-    -   This should create exactly the same sequence of numbers
+This should create exactly the same sequence of numbers, but it doesn't:

 <table class="table table-striped">
   <tr> <th>index</th> <th>total</th> <th>difference</th> </tr>